strubelab/alphafold/README.md

     - Exit with `Ctrl+X`

-6. Submit the script to ibex:
+6. Submit the script to Ibex:

     ```bash
     # For modeling monomers